 Photographs by Bryan H.

-Within the Lycosidae 13 separate genera are presently recognized.
+We can assume, with some confidence, that the present specimen is a Lycosid.
+Identifying its species is the next step.
+Within the Lycosidae 13 separate genera have been recognized.
 Markings on the carapace are definitive for many genera, particularly the Trochosa, Pirata, and Trebacosa, each of which exhibits a unique pattern of markings.
-In this particular case, however, carapace markings are somewhat nondescript, and the angle of the photo does not show off the markings well, so identification to genera isn't possible using that strategem.
+In this specimen, however, the carapace markings exhibit a simple medial stripe flanked by large, dark blotches that are absent any of the streaks definitive for the Trochosa, Pirata, and Trebacosa, ruling out those genera.

-The genera Sosippus, Pirata, and Tarentula can be ruled out due to location, as none of their species range into Texas, or at least into the region around Harker Heights.
+The genera Sosippus, Pirata, and Tarentula can also be ruled out due to location, as none of their species range into Texas, or at least into the region around Harker Heights.
 The genus Geolycosa, the burrowing wolf spiders, cannot be ruled out, as G. missouriensis, and Arctosa littoralis extend their range into Texas.
 The genus Pardosa (Thin-legged Wolf Spiders) cannot be ruled out because the tibia and patella of the hindmost leg (leg IV) together may be longer than the carapace, which is a distinguishing feature of this genus.
-Due to the angle of the photo, an accurate comparison of those features is problematical.
-Pardosa lapidicina is found in Texas, has markings similar to those of this specimen, and often has yellow spots on the abdomen (the presence of such spots cannot be ruled out for this specimen, as spots of some kind do appear to exist).
-The genus Schizocosa can be ruled out because conspicuous brushes on the anterior legs, characteristic of the genus, are lacking.
+Pardosa lapidicina is found in Texas, has markings similar to those of this specimen, and often has yellow spots on the abdomen (the presence of white spots can be seen on this specimen, but no trace of yellow is noted).
+The genus Schizocosa cannot be ruled out without examining for conspicuous brushes on the anterior legs, characteristic of the genus.
 Finally, the genus Lycosa cannot be dismissed, as many of its numerous species are found in Texas, and many exhibit the gross features shown here.

 Many thanks to Bryan and his fellow soldiers at Fort Hood for their service to our country.